 NBA vs. NFL: Understanding Key Differences for Bettors

-NBA vs. NFL games may be entirely different experiences to watch, but most sportsbooks treat the NBA and NFL in a remarkably similar fashion.
+NBA vs. NFL games may be entirely different experiences to watch, but most sportsbooks treat the NBA and NFL in a relatively similar fashion.
 They allow bettors to lay wagers on spreads, moneylines, and totals in both sports and even have a similar array of prop bets and alternative lines.
-In fact, they look so much alike at first glance that many amateur bettors employ the exact same strategies when switching between the two.
+As such, many amateur bettors employ the exact same strategies when switching between the two.

 It’s an easy trap to fall into, and it can get you burned.
-Although NBA versus NFL games look the same on a betting slip, professional basketball and professional football are two very different sports with drastically different rules, schedules, and point totals.
+Although NBA versus NFL games look similar on the betting slip, professional basketball and professional football are two very different sports with drastically different rules, schedules, and point totals.

-Before you make your next wager, take a moment to brush up on the key differences between betting on the NBA and NFL with our helpful primer.
+Before you make your next wager, take a moment to brush up on the key differences between betting on the NBA and NFL with this helpful primer.

 NBA vs. NFL Schedules